-44th and current President of the United States.
+44th President of the United States.
 He is the first African American to hold the office and the first president born outside of the continental United States.
 Born in Honolulu, Hawaii, Obama is a graduate of Columbia University and Harvard Law School, where he served as president of the Harvard Law Review.

 Xi Jinping, General Secretary of the Communist Party of China (CPC), President of the People's Republic of China (PRC), and Chairman of the Central Military Commission (CMC).Often described as China's "paramount leader" since 2012, he officially received the title of "core leader" from the CPC in 2016.
 As general secretary, Xi holds an ex-officio seat on the Politburo Standing Committee of the Communist Party of China, China's top decision-making body.

 Chief Justice of the United States and an American lawyer.

 Chancellor of Germany since 2005.
 She served as the leader of the centre-right Christian Democratic Union (CDU) from 2000 to 2018.
 Merkel has been widely described as the de facto leader of the European Union, the most powerful woman in the world, and by many commentators as the leader of the Free World.

 Managing Director (MD) and Chairwoman of the International Monetary Fund (IMF).
 Lagarde has held the position since 1 October 2019.

 An American business magnate, philanthropist, and co-founder of Microsoft.